 - Loss of interest in activities once enjoyed

 Major Depressive Disorder (MDD).
 These episodes last a minimum of two weeks and may be a single event or multiple episodes.

 Persistent Depressive Disorder.
 Continuous depressed state that may vary in severity.

 Other forms of depression.
 These include post-partum depression, affecting 10-15% of new mothers after giving birth and Seasonal Affective Disorder (SAD) which is triggered by a lack of sun exposure, usually occurring in the wintertime.

-If you believe you are suffering from depression, contact your health provider or call Achieve TMS for a consultation at (877) 395-7021.
+If you believe you are suffering from depression, learn more about Transcranial Magnetic Stimulation (TMS) treatment option.
+Call Achieve TMS East for a consultation at (877) 395-7021.

 If you believe your life is in danger, contact 911 for immediate help.
 To talk with a crisis worker, call the National Suicide Prevention Lifeline at (800) 273-8255.